This is BBC News

 BBC Breakfast and Radio 5 live are broadcast from MediaCity UK, in Salford Quays, approximately two miles from Manchester city centre.

-The political programmes department, based within a stone's throw of the Palace of Westminster, reports on the decisions and activities of the UK government, MPs and peers.
+The BBC's political output is based within a stone's throw of the Palace of Westminster, from where it reports on the decisions and activities of the UK government, MPs and peers.

 It makes and broadcasts programmes such as Today (and Yesterday) in Parliament on Radio 4, and BBC Two's Daily and Sunday Politics as well as the BBC Parliament TV channel.
 It also provides a huge amount of material for BBC network TV and radio outlets, the BBC News website and regional TV and local radio.